luciotato/LiteScript/doc/README.md

 ###Uppercase, lowercase

-* To avoid subtle errors, you cannot define any two variable names only differing in uppercase/lowercase
+* The compiler will emit a CASE MISMATCH error if you have two property names only differing in uppercase/lowercase, example: `options.total=10` and `options.toTals=0` -> CASE MISMATCH at compile-time
 * Class Names are required to be Capitalized.
 * CONST are required to be all UPPERCASE.
 * All other identifiers are required to be camelCased